Shiri (film): Plot

 Mu-young calls Jung-won and issues an ultimatum: he has concealed several CTX bombs around Seoul, and will give him just enough time to find each one before setting them off.
 He also mockingly mentions Jung-won's fiancé.
 It is revealed that Mu-young and Jung-won have a history: Mu-young once hijacked a civilian airliner and killed many civilians, but managed to escape by disguising himself as a wounded member of the flight crew.

 The first of the CTX bombs is found on top of a department store, but Mu-young lied about the time factor.
 The bomb explodes just as the bomb disposal team discovers its exact location, resulting in dozens of deaths.
 Jung-won takes Myung-hyun to hide out at a hotel, and she begins drinking again.

 Jung-won suspects Jang-gil as the leak - who suspects the same thing, as Jung-won has twice survived encounters with Bang-hee he should have died in, and bugged Jung-won's car and phone to see if he could learn anything.
 Jung-won sets a trap by telling Jang-gil he has new information - which Mu-young and his fellow agents step into - but the situation quickly escalates into a firefight, resulting in police and civilian casualties.
 Several of the Northern agents are killed, while others escape.
 When Mu-young is cornered, Bang-hee comes in to save him.
 Jung-won, having survived his stand-off with Mu-young and Bang-hee, follows a wounded Bang-hee.
 He loses her, but notices the light to the aquarium turn on and covertly enters, discovering a bleeding Myung-hyun removing her disguise.
 Jung-won walks away, shocked, and conducts a solo investigation into her history with the real, sick Myung-hyun.
 Mu-young confronts Bang-hee about her hesitancy and constant failure to kill Jung-won, reminding her of their primary objective.

-Mu-young calls NIS, demanding millions as well as a plane for an escape at 2pm in return for the remaining CTX.
-Myung-hyun's identity is confirmed by the agency later when electronic surveillance devices are discovered in fish decorating the NIS's office, supplied by her.
+Mu-young calls OP Center, demanding millions as well as a plane for an escape at 2pm in return for the remaining CTX.
+Myung-hyun's identity is confirmed by the agency later when electronic surveillance devices are discovered in fish decorating the OP Center's office, supplied by her.
 Jang-gil confronts her in her shop, and is shot by Mu-young.
 Jung-won suddenly appears with officers, who engage in a firefight with Mu-young and his agents.
 Mu-young and Myung-hyun escape, while a dying Jang-gil hands Myung-hyun's soccer match ticket to Jung-won, set to start at 2pm.